mougrim/php-xdebug-proxy/README.md

 The most powerful are the request preparers.
 You can override `Factory\DefaultFactory::createRequestPreparers()`.
 It  should return an array of objects which implement [`RequestPreparer\RequestPreparer`](src/RequestPreparer/RequestPreparer.php) interface.

+Request preparers will be called:
+- on request to ide from first to last
+- on request to xdebug from last to first

 You can use request preparer for example for changing path to files (in break points and execution files).

 Good example of the request preparer is [`RequestPreparer\SoftMocksRequestPreparer`](src/RequestPreparer/SoftMocksRequestPreparer.php).
 You can see its usage in [`Factory\SoftMocksFactory`](src/Factory/SoftMocksFactory.php).